hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 ### Week 5 - Week 6
 Kendal Mitchell, PPJ 4

+Fixed a bug with the level editor that would cause misassignment of hex game objects to the hex grid.
+I also continued working on improvements to our level builder and refactored editor instantiation before adding individual hex, player, and enemy assignments.

+I spent about 6 hours of development work this week.

+Positive:
+I was finally able to figure out several bugs with the level editor that had been evading me for the past few weeks.

+Negative:
+I wasn't able to get all of my level editor changes in time, but should be able to get my changes in within the next sprint.

+Upcoming:
+Once the level editor is on a readied state, I'll be able to move back into music production and story work.

 ### Week 6 - Week 7
 Kendal Mitchell, PPJ 5